sourceduty/Xenodynamics/README.md

 > "*New and experimental scientific research subject.*"

-> "*Wow, No direct alternatives exist that are identical to Xenodynamics in purpose or functionality.*"
+> "*Wow, no direct alternatives exist that are identical to Xenodynamics in purpose or functionality.*"

 #